 Mandira Bedi has altogether a different league of fan-following.
-Over the recent years, Mandira has been giving major fitness goals to netizens, thanks to her super-fit lifestyle.
-One look at these pictures of Mandira Bedi and you won't believe she's 46!
+Over recent years, Mandira Bedi has been giving major fitness goals to netizens, all thanks to her super-fit lifestyle.
+One look at these pictures of Mandira Bedi and you won't believe she's 47!
 Pics/Mandira's official Instagram account

-Mandira Bedi, who will be seen on-screen in Saaho opposite Baahubali star Prabhas in which she essays a character with negative shades, never compromises to her fitness regime.
-Be it a headstand or doing push-ups in a saree, the lady can do any given fitness challenge like a pro
+Mandira Bedi never compromises to her fitness regime.
+Be it a headstand or doing push-ups in a saree, the lady can do any given fitness challenge like a pro.

-Mandira Bedi plays a negative character in Saaho, featuring Prabhas and Shraddha Kapoor.
-She said, "I will leave for shooting in Abu Dhabi.
-I think people cannot imagine me in any other roles than that of a police officer or any negative character.
+Talking about her negative role in Saaho, featuring Prabhas and Shraddha Kapoor.
+She said, "I think people cannot imagine me in any other roles than that of a police officer or any negative character.
 I am stuck in stereotype courtesy my short hair."

 Citing an incident, Mandira Bedi said, "During the look test of my last released film 'Vodka Diaries' in which I played a poet, a romantic role, I wore a sari and tried out beautiful long hair piece.
 But the director told me that they could not relate me to that long hair look.
 So they keep my look as it is."